encoredev/encore/docs/platform/infrastructure/infra.md

 ### Preview Environments

-When you've [connected your application to GitHub](/docs/platform/integrations/github), Encore automatically provisions a temporary [Preview Environment](/docs/platform/deploy/preview-environments) for each Pull Request.
+When you've [connected your application to GitHub](/docs/platform/integrations/github), Encore Cloud automatically provisions a temporary [Preview Environment](/docs/platform/deploy/preview-environments) for each Pull Request.

-Preview Environments are created in Encore Cloud, and are optimized for provisioning speed and cost-effectiveness.
+Preview Environments are created in Encore Cloud Hosting, and are optimized for provisioning speed and cost-effectiveness.
 The Preview Environment is automatically destroyed when the Pull Request is merged or closed.

 Preview Environments are named after the pull request, so PR #72 will create an environment named `pr:72`.

-### Encore Cloud
+### Encore Cloud Hosting

-Encore Cloud is a simple, zero-configuration hosting solution provided by Encore.
+Encore Cloud Hosting is a simple, zero-configuration hosting solution provided by Encore.
 It's perfect for development environments and small-scale use that do not require any specific SLAs.
-It's also a great way to evaluate Encore without needing to connect your cloud account.
+It's also a great way to evaluate Encore Cloud without needing to connect your cloud account.

-Encore Cloud is not designed for business-critical use and does not offer reliability guarantees for persistent storage like SQL Databases.
+Encore Cloud Hosting is not designed for business-critical use and does not offer reliability guarantees for persistent storage like SQL Databases.
 Other infrastructure primitives like Pub/Sub and Caching are provisioned with small-scale use in mind.